3scale-archive/jenkins-build/README.md

 jenkins-build trigger
 ```

-To get your API Key go to your Jenkins, log in, in the right corner click your name, then click
-Configuration in the left sidebar and finally press 'Show API Token'.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+Then, run
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.
+`bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
+To
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+release a new version, update the version number in `version.rb`, and then run
+`bundle exec rake release` to create a git tag for the version, push git commits
+and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing